top of page

 Eating Disorders vs. Disordered Eating: What’s the Difference?

 In a world saturated with diet culture and unrealistic body standards, many people struggle with their relationship with food.
 There are lots of differences and similarities between eating disorders and disordered eating.
+Essentially disordered eating is considered "sub-clinical" in that it may not meet all criteria for an eating disorder, but the individuals still struggle significantly with food and body image issues and would benefit from seeing a trained eating disorder specialist.

 Disordered Eating: The Subtle Signs

 Disordered eating refers to a range of irregular eating behaviors that may not warrant a diagnosis of a specific eating disorder.
 These behaviors can include chronic dieting, food restriction, binge eating, or obsessive thoughts about food and body image.
-Disordered eating is pervasive in our culture, often normalized by the media and societal expectations.
+Disordered eating is pervasive in our culture, often normalized (and even celebrated) by the media and societal expectations.

 The statistics are sobering.
 Research indicates that up to 50% of the population exhibits disordered eating behaviors.
 This number highlights the extent to which unhealthy relationships with food have become ingrained in our society.
 Despite the high prevalence, many individuals with disordered eating may not recognize the need for help because these behaviors are often seen as “normal” or even encouraged.
 It is important to know that you do not have to live with disordered eating and seeking professional help is highly recommended.
+It is important to seek an eating disorder specialist therapist and credentialed eating disorder dietitian to help clients with disordered eating.
+Without these credentialed eating disorder specialists, the risk of worsening issues is dramatically increased.

 Eating Disorders: A Severe and Life-Threatening Condition

-Eating disorders are mental health conditions that require professional intervention.
+Eating disorders are mental health conditions that require specialized eating disorder professional intervention.
 The most common eating disorders include anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant/restrictive food intake disorder (ARFID).
 These disorders are characterized by extreme and persistent disturbances in eating behaviors and are often accompanied by significant physical, psychological, and social impairments.

 The HAES Perspective: Rejecting Diet Culture, Embracing Well-Being

 For those with eating disorders or disordered eating, the HAES approach can be life-saving.
 Traditional weight-centric approaches to treatment can exacerbate disordered behaviors and contribute to a cycle of dieting and weight fluctuation.
-In contrast, a HAES-aligned treatment focuses on restoring a healthy relationship with food, promoting intuitive eating, and fostering body acceptance.
+In contrast, a HAES-aligned eating disorder treatment program focuses on restoring a healthy relationship with food, promoting intuitive eating, and fostering body acceptance.

 Recognizing the Need for Treatment